 - It is essential that people prescribed oral hypoglycaemic agents and insulin have regular carbohydrate intake.

-- The following fluids contain 10 grams CHO: 100mL fruit juice, 50mL lucozade, 150mL coca cola/lemonade (not diet) and 2 tablespoons jelly (ordinary).
+- The following fluids contain 10 grams CHO: 100mL fruit juice, 150mL coca cola/lemonade (not diet) and 2 tablespoons jelly (ordinary).

-- NB no fizzy drinks allowed, therefore allow lucozade, cola and lemonade to ‘go flat’ prior to consumption
+- NB no fizzy drinks allowed, therefore allow cola/ lemonade to ‘go flat’ prior to consumption

 - Oral hypoglycaemic agents and/or insulin can cause hypoglycaemia